-The recently opened Owens Lake Trails, includes a total of four miles of walking paths, overlook areas and land art installations which aims to enhance public access, recreation, and wildlife habitat while educating visitors about LADWP’s dust control efforts on the lakebed.
+Owens Lake Trails, includes 4 miles of walking paths, overlook areas & land art installations and aims to enhance access, recreation & wildlife habitat.

 I’ve long been fascinated with the story of how LA got its water.
 If you’ve seen Roman Polanski’s celebrated 1974 film, “Chinatown,” or read Marc Reisner’s 1986 account of Western water management, “Cadillac Desert,” you already have a pretty good idea of how the story played out.
 For those of you who don’t know the story, here’s a brief synopsis.
 As Los Angeles grew in the late 19th century, it started to outgrow its water supply.
 Fred Eaton, mayor of Los Angeles, realized that water could flow from Owens Valley to Los Angeles via an aqueduct.
 The aqueduct construction was overseen by William Mulholland and was finished in 1913.
 The water rights were acquired through political fighting and, as described by one author, “chicanery, subterfuge … and a strategy of lies.”
 Since 1913, the Owens River had been diverted to Los Angeles, causing the ruin of the valley’s economy.
 By the 1920s, so much water was diverted from the Owens Valley that agriculture became difficult.
 This led to the farmers trying to destroy the aqueduct in 1924.
 Los Angeles prevailed and kept the water flowing.
 By 1926, Owens Lake at the bottom of Owens Valley was completely dry due to water diversion.